 Diabetes is becoming the number 1 disease of the people.
 More and more people are suffering from elevated blood sugar levels.
 The feet are also frequently affected as a consequence.
 However, their care is often insufficient.
-This is often pointed out in the GEHWOL Diabetes Report, a representative survey of doctors about the findings from about 3,000 diabetics in Germany.
+This is often pointed out in the GEHWOL Diabetes Report, a representative survey of doctors about the findings from about 2,800 diabetics in Germany.

 About six million people in Germany state they have diabetes.
 Including the estimated number of unrecorded cases, this is likely to amount to between eight and nine million.
 Foot problems such as excess callus, foot and toe deformities, dryness of the skin, changes in gait as well as fungal infections are among the common consequential complications of diabetes.
 According to the recommendations by the Federal Physicians' Chamber and the Federal Association of Health Insurance Funded Physicians, consistent foot care can prevent this.
 However, many diabetics do not even know that they can do something for the health of their feet, too.
 This is shown by current results of the GEHWOL Diabetes Report.
-For this investigation, the research institute INSIGHT Health and the IDS GmbH jointly surveyed 3,119 diabetics from the treatment pool of 123 physicians' practices.
-33 percent of patients do not even know that they have to pay special attention to their feet.
-21 percent of diabetics do not practice enough foot hygiene.
-And only 21 percent have custom shoes.
+For this investigation, the research institute INSIGHT Health and the IDS GmbH jointly surveyed 2,793 diabetics from the treatment pool of 107 physicians' practices.
+37 percent of patients do not even know that they have to pay special attention to their feet.
+39 percent do not know what an ulcer is, or how one develops.
+And only 22 percent have custom shoes.
 A fundamental problem here is that in total far too few diabetics receive a corresponding preventive training.